stencila/examples/elife-30274/README.md

 ![](screenshot-1.png)

 The `elife-30274-binder` branch allows this example to be opened in Binder.
+Use `make binder-branch` to update it from `master`.